andrewcooke/pytyp/pytyp.rst

 The principal abstraction for structuring source code is ``class``.
 This specifies a set of attributes (directly and through inheritance) for class instances (objects).
-The class associated with an object is universally referred to as its *type* and available at runtime via the ``type()`` function.
+The class associated with an object is universally referred to as its type and available at runtime via the ``type()`` function.

-However, the attributes associated with an object are not fixed --- it is possible to modify any instance through various mechanisms (including meta-classes and direct manipulation of the underlying dictionaries) --- and the language runtime does not use the object's type to guide execution [#]_.
-Instead, each operation succeeds or fails depending on whether any necessary *attribute* is present on the instance in question.
+However, the attributes associated with an object are not fixed — it is possible to modify objects through various mechanisms (including meta-classes and direct manipulation of the underlying dictionaries) — and the language runtime does not use the object's class to guide execution [#]_.
+Instead, each operation succeeds or fails depending on whether any necessary attribute is present on the instance in question.

-Even so, the notion that an instance's type is its class, and that this describes how it will behave, is very useful in practice --- experienced Python programmers still describe the behaviour of programs in terms of types and classes.
+Even so, the notion that an instance's type is its class, and that this describes how it will behave, is very useful in practice — experienced Python programmers still describe the behaviour of programs in terms of types and classes.
 This is because Python's extreme flexibility, although useful and powerful, is rarely exploited.